NicolasGoeddel/psono-cli-client/README.md

   {version,info,users,settings,ls,get}
     version             Show the client version.
-    info                Shows some information about the server. users               Shows all the users that are known to this account. settings            Shows all the settings of this account. ls                  List the entries in the password datastore. get                 Retrieve a secret as a whole.
+    info                Shows some information about the server. users               Shows all the users that are known to this account (requires unrestricted access). settings            Shows all the settings of this account (requires unrestricted access). ls                  List the entries in the password datastore (requires unrestricted access). get                 Retrieve a secret as a whole.
 ```
 **Example:**